Ex-Kleiner partner wants day in court in discrimination lawsuit

 Until Pao’s lawsuit, issues surrounding gender had largely been brushed under the rug in the clubby world of venture capital.
 Since the lawsuit was filed, female employees at Pantheon and CMEA have also filed lawsuits alleging discrimination, but the firms have a lower profile than Kleiner.

-Kleiner Perkins, founded in 1972, has backed big-name firms such as online retailer Amazon.com Inc (AMZN.O), gaming company Electronic Arts Inc (EA.O), biotechnology company Genentech, browser company Netscape, information-technology company Sun Microsystems and gaming company Zynga Inc (ZNGA.O).
+Kleiner Perkins, founded in 1972, has backed big-name firms such as online retailer Amazon.com Inc, gaming company Electronic Arts Inc, biotechnology company Genentech, browser company Netscape, information-technology company Sun Microsystems and gaming company Zynga Inc.

 The case in Superior Court of the State of California is Ellen Pao v Kleiner Perkins Caufield & Byers LLC and Does 1-20, case no. 12-520719.